Queensland National Bank, Mackay: History

 In 1948 the National Bank of Australasia absorbed the Queensland National Bank, then in 1983 merged with the Commercial Bank of Australia to form the National Australia Bank.
 In 1986 the three branches of the National Australia Bank in Mackay were consolidated and this building was sold.

-The building deteriorated as several proposals for re-use fell through, then in 1992 it was renovated and adapted in 1992 as commercial premises occupied by Metway Bank and other tentants.
+The building deteriorated as several proposals for re-use fell through, then in 1992 it was renovated and adapted in 1992 as commercial premises occupied by Metway Bank and other tenants.
 A single storey section was added to the front and side of the bank residence as part of the conversion to a Hog's Breath Cafe.
 There are internal connections between the buildings.

 In 2016, the former bank building is occupied by a number of tenants with two cafes on the ground floor while the Hog's Breath Cafe continues to operate in the former residence.

 Description

 The former QN Bank Building

 The bank on the corner of Victoria and Woods Streets is of dark face brick with rendered elements and is highly decorated.
 Though having only two storeys, it is a tall building, with the ground floor raised above pavement level, a lofty ground floor and an upper floor with a deep parapet above it.

 The building faces the intersection with two closely matched elevations and a curved corner entrance.
 Four giant order columns with Corinthian capitals dominate the front; the central two are freestanding and frame the entry; the others are engaged to brick pillars.
 The main entrance is framed by small columns and has a curved entablature over the lintel.
 A leadlight window sits over the door, which is now a modern one of glazed aluminium.

 On each side of the corner section, a colonnade runs along the street elevation with a narrow arcade behind this, with a matching verandah on the first floor level.
 Pilasters 2 storeys high with Corinthian capitals, having round arches between at each level, form the colonnade.
 The ground floor has large arched windows to match, containing leadlight panes in their central part.
 The windows to the upper storey are rectangular.
 The verandah is railed with a balustrade of urn shaped masonry elements.
 This was repeated on the ground floor, but has been partially removed for access.
 Above an entablature decorated with the completed Roman detailing, the parapet contains matching balustrading.
 The veranda ceiling is decorative, pressed metal.

 The banking chamber has moulded beams running between substantial piers, and pressed metal ceilings.